krasimir/navigo/DOCUMENTATION.md

 const router = new Navigo('/my/project');
 ```

-The second argument is the default [resolving options](#resolve-options).
+The second argument is the default [router options](#routeroptions).
 The `strategy` field there defines how many matches the router finds - one or many.

 ```js
 const router = new Navigo('/my/project', { strategy: 'ALL' });